percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 .. note:: The ``[sst]`` section is not searched.

 If all three files are found, they are used to configure encryption.
-If any of the files are missing, a fatal error is generated.
+If any of the files is missing, a fatal error is generated.

 .. _ssl-manual-conf:

 SSL Manually Configuration
 ==========================

-If user want to enable encryption for specific channel only or use different certificates or other mix-match then user can opt for manual configuration.
-This helps provide more flexibility to end-user.
+If user wants to enable encryption for specific channel only or use different certificates or other mix-match, then user can opt for manual configuration.
+This helps to provide more flexibility to end-users.

-To enable encryption manually, user need to specify the location of the required key and certificate files in the |PXC| configuration.
+To enable encryption manually, the location of the required key and certificate files shoud be specified in the |PXC| configuration.
 If you do not have the necessary files, see :ref:`generate-keys-certs`.

 .. note:: Encryption settings are not dynamic.
    To enable it on a running cluster, you need to restart the entire cluster.